kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/public/README.md

-Public assets policy:

-- Serve only immutable static assets from here.
+This public directory is intentionally minimal.

-- Do NOT place raw HTML files in this folder; extra HTML can trigger Vite reloads.
+- Do NOT place .html files under public/assets or public/ directly.
-- Place runtime assets under:
+- If you need to keep raw HTML exported from design tools, place them under: mytv_frontend/assets-reference/
+These files are references only and should not be served by Vite to avoid dev-server reload storms.

+Allowed:
-  - public/images/**   (images only)
+- public/images/**
-  - public/assets/**   (CSS/JS only)
+- public/assets/** but only CSS/JS/media (no .html)
-- Health check file reserved: public/healthz (ignored by watcher).

-Note: .env and .env.* are ignored by Vite watcher; change requires manual restart if needed.